junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Cas smiles, his eyes glitter with brightest light, his whole existence beams with happiness.
 He parts his lips, he answers, with one word that covers everything that all the languages in the universe and all the history that have ever been and would ever be invented have to say --

-"Dean."
+"*Dean.*"

 And that is all Dean needs to hear.
 And he hears them all.

-*There,* he thinks, *now he's okay if the universe ends, or starts, or grows into a million other different versions.
+*There,* he thinks, *now he's okay if the universe ends, or begins, or grows into a million other different versions.
 He's okay with anything now.*

 The hole in his heart grows back, the tear and the wound healed, filled with so much things that it's stuffed too big to even fit his chest.
 It overflows, turning into more tears and wider smiles and happiness and relief and all the things he doesn't know words for.
-He lets them flow through him, washed through in all of them, feeling the brightness shining from the beating heart, the lightheaded sensation at the back of his head, the hope and joy and content and everything running inside his vain.
+He lets them all flow through him, lets them wash over him, feeling the brightness shining from his beating heart, the lightheaded sensation rush in the back of his head, the hope and joy and content and everything racing inside his veins.
 He looks at Cas in front of him, feeling new and reborn.

-"The one thing you want," he reaches for Cas's hand, pressing it onto his own chest, heart beating fast and eager under, and then under his lips.
-He tells him, "is something you already have -- me."
+"The one thing you want --" he reaches for Cas's hand, pressing it over his own chest, heart beating fast and eager under, and then presses it to his lips.
+He tells him, "-- is something you already have -- Me."

 Cas breathes out, happy.
 All the happiness the world has ever seen adding together would have no match for the happiness at this moment, on his face, in his eyes.

 Not too slow, not too little, not too late.
 Not this time.
 Not again.

 Cas's eyes follow Dean's hand, then fall on the place where his own hands get led to, on the place where Dean's lips press.
 His eyes land on there, then flicker back to Dean's eyes.
-The blue crystal meets the green amber.
+Blue crystal meets green amber.

 Dean swallows, pulling him over by the hand, the other hand reaching Cas's shoulder, pressing him close.
 Cas's hands on the back of his head.

 His lips fall on Cas's, touching ever so gently.
-Light like a feather's stroke.
+Light as a feather's stroke.

+Cas kisses back.
+Chaste.

-Cas kisses back, chaste.
-His lips dry and chapped, but warm and real, it's the best sensation in the world.
+His lips are dry and chapped, but warm and *real*, it's the best thing in the world.

-Dean closes his eyes, moaning lowly in happiness, pressing it deeper.
+Dean closes his eyes, moaning lowly in happiness, pressing in deeper.

 He feels something in his chest expanding, exploding, something can't ever get contained inside his body anymore.
-Dean doesn't need to open his eyes to sense the light flowing from his own body, radiating the place like how Cas used to lighten up.
-Is it his soul or just the feelings that are materializing and overflowing?
+Dean doesn't need to open his eyes to sense the light flowing from his own body, radiating the place like how Cas used to lighten up and shine.
+Is it his soul or just the feelings that are materializing and overflowing into something bright?

-His fingers sense a touch of vibration, from behind the eyelid, the golden bright light piercing through, humming in electricity and intensity.
+His fingers sense a touch of vibration.
+From behind the eyelid, the golden bright light escaping Cas pierces through, humming in electricity and intensity.
 The power of angel, full and strong, warm and reassuring.

 Without hesitation, they embrace, in the forms not even they know possible.
-But it feels so right, the touch and unison to the core of their existence, entangled to every atom of body and every photon of the light.
-At this moment, they merge as one.
+But it feels so right, the touch and unison to the very core of their existence, the soul and the grace, entangled to every atom of the bodies and every photon of the light.
+In this moment, they merge as one.

 <br>

 They are definitely *not empty* anymore.

-They become the opposite of empty, they are full, they are complete, they are whole.
+They become the opposite of empty -- they are full, they are complete, they are whole.
 The feelings and emotions overflow from them, leaking into their surrounding, shining the space like rising suns on the sky.
 Bright and brilliant, blinding and dazzling.

 The Shadow materializes itself behind them, covering its eyes, pained by the brightest sunshine, deafened by the exploding sound of tears dropping and hearts beating.
-It grimaces and twitches, dying, in their presence.
-"What have you done!"
-It growls and struggles.
+It grimaces and twitches, recoiling and writhing, dying, in their presence.
+"What have you done?!"
+It snarls, voice fractured with rage and agony.

-They separate, shapes back to human figure, fingers still entangled.
+They separate, shapes back to human forms, fingers still entangled.

-Dean looks at it, grinning.
-"Nothing, just some natural, healthy expression of feelings."
-He exchanges a knowing, meaningful look with Cas, their hands still holding together.
+Dean turns to it, grinning.
+"Nothing, just a little natural, healthy expression of feelings."
+He exchanges a knowing, meaningful look with Cas, their hands still holding together, clasped tight.

 That's when Cas realizes it.
 "You can't bear it.
 The love and happiness, our feelings fill the Empty so full that they're tearing it apart."

-In the Shadow's glare, a cracking opens by their feet.
+In the Shadow's glare, a crack splits open by their feet.

 They jump in without a second thought, hands held, eyes locked, hearts full.
 Leaving the Empty behind.